munkireport/munkireport-php/docs/saml.md

 * entityId - URI to the IDp metadata
 * singleSignOnService - Array containing one or more URIs to the Single Sign On endpoints of the IDp.
 * singleLogoutService - Array containing one or more URIs to the Single Sign Out endpoints of the IDp.
+* forceAuthn - boolean Force authentication allows you to force re-authentication of users even if the user has a SSO session at the IdP.

 ## Metadata